prowe/dotNetCoreDemo/blog.md

 # .NET core from Soup-to-Nuts.

-Build a API backend for your application using the newest version of .NET that can be developed anywhere and run anywhere else.
+Build a API backend for your application using the newest version of .NET that can be developed anywhere and run everywhere.

 ## Environment Setup